chmadran/Inception/README.md

 <h2>TO RUN YOUR PROJECT</h2>

 * `sudo make [RULE]`
+* give a name to a container while running it `docker build -t nginx .`
 * checking which containers are running : `docker volume ls`
 * checking which volumes are running : `docker ps` (needs to be inside .yml dir)
 * checking which networks are running : `docker network ls`